goharbor/community/MEETING_SCHEDULE.md

 # Community Meeting Schedule

-We have two recurring bi-weekly Harbor community conference calls.
-One meeting will cater to the Asia members `9pm UTC+8 Timezone`, and a second meeting will cater to Europe and Americas members `1pm Pacific Timezone`.
+We have two recurring Harbor community meetings.
+One bi-weekly meeting will cater to the Asia and European members `9pm UTC+8 Timezone`, and a second meeting every four weeks will cater to Americas members `1pm Pacific Timezone`.
 We will use these meetings to communicate updates to the project, listen to feedback from the Harbor community, and also collect requirements/use cases for new features.
 Sometimes, we may also host adhoc meetings with a specific agenda.
 Use the calendar link below to add the recurring meetings to your calendar.

 **Meeting Link**: [https://zoom.us/j/734959521](https://zoom.us/j/734959521)